MetaTune: Adjoint-based Meta-tuning via Robotic Differentiable Dynamics: Experiments

 \subsubsection{Adaptation under High-Speed Flight}

-The experimental results in Table~\ref{tab:results_mean_std} illustrate a clear trend: while MetaTune and the Baseline yield comparable performance at low speeds ($2\,\text{m/s}$), the adaptive policy becomes essential as flight regimes escalate in aggressiveness.
-Across tested trajectories and varying wind conditions, MetaTune demonstrates superior generalization, achieving an average RMSE reduction of approximately $15-20\%$ at higher velocities when compared to the fixed-gain Baseline.
+The results in Table~\ref{tab:results_mean_std} suggest that the benefit of MetaTune depends on the operating regime.
+At the low-speed setting of $2\,\text{m/s}$, the fixed-gain Baseline attains comparable, and in some weak-disturbance cases slightly lower, tracking errors than the adaptive policy.
+This can be attributed to the fact that the fixed gains are already well matched to the near-nominal flight condition, whereas online gain variation may introduce additional transient response when only limited adaptation is required.
+As the speed and disturbance level increase, MetaTune demonstrates superior generalization, achieving an average RMSE reduction of approximately $15$--$20\%$ at higher velocities when compared to the fixed-gain Baseline.
 The fixed-gain structure of the Baseline lacks the adaptability necessary to accommodate the nonlinear aerodynamic effects encountered during aggressive maneuvers.
 In contrast, MetaTune effectively compensates for model mismatches and transient aerodynamic effects in real time, demonstrating superior stability and responsiveness across diverse spatial trajectories.